jaseknighter/krill/krill_study1.md

 ### final thoughts after having done the dishes
-what i've tried to demonstrate here is not just the solution to a few coding problems, but a bit about the process of solving the problem itself. for me, the joy of coding is as much about figuring out solutions to problems as it is about arriving at solutions. when i am trying to solve a problem, often the solution comes after i've decided i've done all i can and have more or less given up all hope. frequently, after i've given up, i decide to take a walk and then the solution just shows itself to me in my mind and sometimes the solution actually works!
+what i've tried to demonstrate here is not just the solution to a few coding problems, but a bit about the process of solving the problem itself. for me, the joy of coding is as much about figuring out solutions to problems as it is about arriving at the solutions themselves.

+often when i am trying to solve a problem, the solution comes after i've decided i've done all i can and have more or less given up all hope if ever figuring out a solution.

+frequently, after this has happened, i decide to take a walk dejectedly. but then, after not much time at all has passed, the solution just shows itself to me in a flash. and once in a while after i've returned home and attempted to write the idea into code, the code i've written actually works!

-coding, especially i think for beginners, can be extremely challenging and often requires quite a bit of patience and perseverence. however, i think the effort is worth it and there is a very large community attached to monome that is here to help!
+coding, needless to say, can be extremely frustrating and often requires quite a bit of patience and perseverence. however, i think the pleasure of solving problems and sharing the results with the monome community is totally worth it. plus, there is are a ton of folks in the community who are eager and able to help you along this journey!